What Is Ptosis (Droopy Eyelids, Droopy Eyes)?

 - Prevent trauma

-Getting regular eye exams from your ophthalmologist can help detect ptosis, refractive errors, cataracts, and any other eye conditions.
+Regular eye exams from your ophthalmologist can help detect ptosis, refractive errors, cataracts, and other eye conditions.

 In this article